๎ซ

 How do you become a licensed FCC Provider?

-• Attend an FCC Orientation Training, pass the 3-module training leading to licensing
+• Attend and FCC Orientation Training, pass the 15-module training leading to licensing

 • Obtain CPR and First Aid certifications